johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   Knowing that this is happening and feeling it work, can help prepare the mind, prevent it from startling" (From Pscycology of the fighting man)

+- Can satiate desire by thinking-about  or being-aware-of desire.
+Don't necessarily have to indulge the desire.

+- How do you know you're not a brain in a vat?
+Turns outs, you are a brain in a vat!
+  Everything you are, think, see, feel is electrical signals.  - Elon Musk

 # Strict with yourself, Lenient with others